troglobit/finit/README.md

 There is no specific deny syntax available yet, see the TODO file for more details on how this can be implemented.

+**Internal Services**

+The original `inetd` had a few standard services built-in:

+- time
+- echo
+- chargen
+- discard

+Finit only supports the `time` service.
+This is realized as a plugin to provide a simple means of testing the inetd functionality stand-alone, but also as a very rudimentary time server for rdate clients.

-The `time.so` inetd plugin setup as follows.
+The `time.so` inetd plugin is set up as follows.
 Notice the keyword `internal` which applies to all built-in inetd services:

     inetd time/tcp         nowait [2345] internal